Skip to content

 Test redirect behaviour on a small file before scaling up.
 A zero-byte output with a log full of SAM data is a reliable sign of this mistake.

-Handling failures gracefully
+Handling failures and reruns

 --rerun-incomplete